Ace every interview with Interview AiBoxInterview AiBox real-time AI assistant

 - sellInterview Tips

 Your first interviewer might not be a recruiter or an engineer anymore.
-In many hiring loops, it is already a chatbot, an on-demand interview flow, or an AI-assisted evaluation layer sitting between you and the hiring team.
+In more hiring loops, it is already an AI interviewer assessment, an on-demand text or video flow, or an AI-assisted evaluation layer sitting between you and the hiring team.

 That does not mean every company has replaced humans.
 It means the first layer of hiring is increasingly AI-mediated.
 If you still prepare only for classic human-led interviews, you are training for an older market.